troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 is simply a function returning a rendered component: `rendered_component = f(data)`.

 Components are composed together by having a parent / child relationship.
 Like in any other GUI, components are organised in a tree.
-Each component has a parent, and compoents can have children and siblings.
+Each component has a parent, and components can have children and siblings.
-In the front-end, we traditionally use HTML to describe how elements are organised together and it gets rendered into DOM elements (`Element` objects).
+In the front-end, we traditionally use HTML to describe how elements are organised together.
+HTML is compiled to DOM elements (`Element` objects).
 A rendered component can consist of one or more DOM elements, depending on how we want to break down our UI.
-If we keep following this reasonning, our UI is a component itself made of a other components...
+If we keep following this reasonning, our UI is a component itself made of other components...
 This is another box ticked: an UI is __composable__.

 If you remember what higher-order functions are, we can also have higher-order components:
 - A component taking a component as an argument and wrapping aditional content around it to provide some context.
 This would be the case of a modal component.